-Doug the Pug Stars in Commercial and Releases Activity Book
+Doug The Pug Stars In Commercial And Releases Activity Book

 Amazon has included a blurb about his new book.

-“Get in on the fun with the “King of Pop Culture” Doug the Pug as he eats his way around the world in this delightful coloring book, packed with dozens of illustrations and fun activities.
+“Get in on the fun with the ‘King of Pop Culture’ Doug the Pug as he eats his way around the world in this delightful coloring book, packed with dozens of illustrations and fun activities.

 This coloring book cones on the heels of his hardbound coffee table book, Doug the Pug: King of Pop Culture, which topped the New York Times Bestseller List.
 Not bad for a non-human!